ironbar/arc25/docs/modeling/Iteration_14_optimize_inference.md

 ## TODO

 - [x] What is the max sequence length for training and inference on a GPU with 24GB of VRAM?
-- [ ] Better sampling strategy.
+- [x] Better sampling parameters.
 Could play with temperature, top_k and top_p to create more diverse samples. https://huggingface.co/docs/transformers/v4.52.3/en/main_classes/text_generation#transformers.GenerationConfig.temperature
 - [ ] What if I give hints of how to solve the problem int the prompt?
 Is the model capable on that case?
 - [ ] What if I have a multi-turn conversation with the model to improve its own code?